Skip to main content

 Individual course withdrawal

 After the drop deadline has passed, you may still have the option to withdraw from a course if you do so before the published withdrawal deadline.
-To withdraw means the course will be graded with a "W." A course with a grade of "W" does not factor into your GPA.
-There may or may not be a cancelation of tuition charges as noted below.
+To withdraw means the course will be graded with a "W." A course with a grade of "W" does not impact your GPA.

 Instructors will be notified of the course withdrawal.
 In cases involving academic dishonesty, the instructor will notify the Registrar's Office to reinstate the course and the instructor will submit the final grade.